dafiti-group/data-and-analytics-training/laboratory/etl/LAB-ETL.md

 - Create and configure an ETL process with Glove
 - Add Parents to your Job for automation

-Glove has many possibilies to be explored, you can find the documentation in [GitHub](https://github.com/dafiti-group/glove).
-Avaliable only in portuguese currently.
+Glove has many possibilities to be explored, you can find the documentation in [GitHub](https://github.com/dafiti-group/glove).
+Available only in portuguese currently.